 So why can’t you just make an existing home as airtight as a PassivHaus?

-Just making a traditional building airtight can be bad news without considering ventilation.
+Just making a traditional building airtight can be bad news without considering ventilation and overheating.
 You are likely to get moisture leading to mould building up in kitchens and bathrooms and stale air where people are breathing.
-Without planning for ventilation you will create problems for people and the fabric of the house.
+Without planning for ventilation, you will create problems for people and the fabric of the house.
 The home may overheat in summer months.

 Air Leakage Testing